 Now we’re talking to that Marsha Brady looking woman from earlier.
 She’s taking about a history of seizures that couldn’t be healed by doctors or priests.
 You know what?
 I don’t blame the priests.
 Doctors should have tried harder, but.
 Marsha talks about being regressed by Dr Wombak to her former life as Maria, a healer in coastal France.

-Maria was supposed to heal the child of a local constable but failed, so she got attacked by a mob that wanted to burn her as a witch, but jumped off a cliff instead.
+Maria was supposed to heal the child of a local constable.
+She failed, so she got attacked by a mob that wanted to burn her as a witch, but jumped off a cliff instead.
 The woman telling the story says that her seizures were nothing but echoes of this event, and that a seizure she was having during the regression ended abruptly.

 Nimoy says that this could be coincidence.
 I guess.
 Or it could be ‘just what it appears to be’.
 Also possible, except what it appears to be to me doesn’t exactly match what Nimoy claims it appears to be.